9 Ways to Warm up Your Apartment If You Don’t Control the Thermostat

 When the temperature dips and you’re ready to get your hygge on, an ice-cold apartment with no thermostat in sight can really kill the mood.
 Luckily, though, you have options (other than piling on the layers and wrapping yourself in every blanket you own).

-First, put in a call to your landlord.
-There are often regulations about what sort of heat they are required to provide.
+The first thing you should do is put in a call to your landlord, since there are often regulations about what sort of heat they are required to provide.
 For example, in New York City, building owners must provide tenants with at least 68-degree heat between 6 a.m. and 10 p.m. if the temperature outside hits 55 degrees or below; between 10 p.m. and 6 a.m., the inside temperature must be at least 62 degrees.

-If your landlord is unresponsive, or you simply like your unit a bit warmer than the required temperature in your area, here’s how you can help keep your space as toasty as possible.
+If your landlord is unresponsive — or you simply like your unit a bit warmer than the required temperature in your area — there’s still hope.
+Here’s how you can help keep your space as toasty as possible.

 Rearrange your furniture.